SamuelT19/ReactFlow-extraction---vizualization/README.md

 <h2>ReactFlow Visualization</h2>
 The extracted menu items are visualized using ReactFlow in the center panel of the application.
 Each menu item is represented as a node on the canvas.
 Users can interact with these nodes by performing various actions:

+### Adding Nodes
-**Adding Nodes**: Users can click the "Add Node" button to add a new node to the canvas at a random position.
+Users can click the "**Add Node**" button to add a new node to the canvas at a random position.

+### Deleting Nodes
-**Deleting Nodes**: By selecting a node and clicking the "Delete Node" button, users can remove the selected node from the canvas.
+By selecting a node and clicking the "**Delete Node**" button, users can remove the selected node from the canvas.

+### Duplicating Nodes
-**Duplicating Nodes**: Users can duplicate a selected node by clicking the "Duplicate Node" button, creating a copy of the selected node positioned next to it.
+Users can duplicate a selected node by clicking the "**Duplicate Node**" button, creating a copy of the selected node positioned next to it.

+### Updating Node Properties
-**Updating Node Properties**: The application provides controls to update node properties such as name and background color.
+The application provides controls to update node properties such as name and background color.
 Users can input a new name for the node and select a background color from a color picker.
-These functionalities enable users to interactively manipulate the nodes on the canvas, allowing for dynamic visualization and management of menu items extracted from text.